 Historic Concord, Massachusetts | Winter Day Trip

-The town of Concord, just 20 miles west of Boston but with major small-town charm, holds a special place in the heart of many Americans.
+The town of Concord, Massachusetts, just 20 miles west of Boston but with major small-town charm, holds a special place in the heart of many Americans.
 What was once the site of seasonal Indian camps, and then a sleepy New England village, became something else entirely one April morning in 1775 when one of the first battles of the American Revolution was fought in Concord and later immortalized in Ralph Waldo Emerson’s “Concord Hymn.”
 Emerson, along with the likes of Henry David Thoreau, Nathaniel Hawthorne, and the Alcott duo of Bronson and Louisa May were part of Concord’s mid-1800′s literary and transcendental flowering, for which the town is also famous.

 I spent a recent winter Sunday in Concord with my trusty comrade in all things historic – my mom.
 Thanks to a generous dump of snow a few days earlier and lingering bitter cold temperatures, we dressed in layers, unearthed our warmest winter mittens, and set out for a day of fun (and lunch, of course – no excursion should be without something edible to look forward to) in this treasured New England town.